-Bitcoin (BTC) is the largest and best known of the many cryptocurrencies.
+Originally released as open source software in 2009, Bitcoin (BTC) is the largest and best known cryptocurrency that’s available today.

-The basic characteristics of Bitcoin are that it only exists on the Internet, is not issued by any government or central bank, and is limited to just 21 million units.
+The basic characteristics of Bitcoin is that it only exists on the internet, it’s not issued by any government or central bank, and it’s limited to just 21 million units.
 However, each of those units can be divided into 100 million Satoshi.

 The total amount of Satoshi that can be potentially created is – get this – 2.1 zillion – if you can imagine a number that large.

 Although Bitcoin is the most popular of all cryptocurrencies, extreme volatility has been the name of the game so far.
 If you want to invest in Bitcoin, some of the platforms you can consider include BlockFi, Coinbase, Kraken, and Gemini.

 Ethereum is the second-biggest cryptocurrency available today.
 This cryptocurrency got its start in Switzerland in 2015, but has since split into two separate blockchains.
 As a result, we now have Ethereum (ETH) and Ethereum Classic (ETC), which continues as the original.